The Ranger Clutch Fluid Protocol

 (c) Locate the fill-line in or on the reservoir.

-(d) Refill the reservoir to the fill-line with fresh fluid
+(d) Refill the reservoir to just below the fill-line with fresh

 reservoir has both minimum and maximum marks, suggest filling to